Braces & Orthodontics in Berkeley, CA

-Braces not only beautify your smile, but they also prevent and correct other issues you may be experiencing.
-Braces are beneficial for nearly every patient regardless of age, and Anthony Dailley, DDS will be guiding you every step of the way.
+Braces not only beautify your smile, they prevent and correct other issues you may be experiencing.
+Braces are beneficial for nearly every patient regardless of age, and Anthony Dailley, DDS will tailor your treatment to suit your unique dental needs.

 Braces may decrease your risk for the following: